How to set up QA processes from scratch

 2. Prioritize transparency

-Transparency benefits any developmental approach, but it is especially necessary for procuring Agile success.
-Testers have to be very clear on what the software is expected to do, what features to test in each sprint, and what “good results” look like.
+Transparency benefits any developmental approach but is essential for procuring Agile success.
+Testers must be very clear on what the software is expected to do, what features to test in each sprint, and what “good results” look like.
 This clarity helps teams collaborate, test faster, and deliver results within short deadlines.